How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 • Oat milk contains about 50 calories

 It’s clear that it’s not the drink itself that’s to blame if your jeans feel a little tighter.
-Rather, it’s the mischief that’s involved in the consumption of too many cappuccino.
-If you ask for whipped cream, you’re looking at around 335 calories per 100 gm (3.5 oz).
-A topping like caramel sauce has about 400 calories per 100 gm (3.5 oz), depending on the manufacturer.
+Rather, it’s the mischief that’s involved in the consumption of too many cappuccinos.

 How to Make a Cappuccino at Home

 Given espresso is one of the ingredients, will we need an espresso machine or a super automatic coffee machine?
 Definitely.
-If you want to learn how to make cappuccino at home without an espresso machine, a moka pot along with a milk frother will do in a pinch.
+If you want to learn how to make a cappuccino at home without an espresso machine, a moka pot along with a milk frother will do in a pinch.
 However, the flavor profile becomes less complex and we definitely aren’t dealing with true espresso.

 Whichever preparation method you’re using, there are a few things that will bring you closer to achieving the perfect cappuccino: